 - Malfunctioning Christmas tree lights cause an average of 7,500 fire-related deaths each year during the Christmas period.

 - Before the mass production of turkeys, the typical British Christmas meal consisted of pig knees boiled in salt water accompanied by cabbage and rotted liver jelly.
-The French, meanwhile, ate whatever they could find.
+The French, meanwhile, ate horse meat with whatever else they could find.

 - Santa has different names throughout the world.
 In Germany he is known as Kriss Kringle or Dicker Roter Mann.
 In Spain he is called Coño Gordo, while In Poland he is called Komin Złodziej.